deb-intel/GramineTest/Documentation/quickstart.rst

 .. _quickstart_installation

-Intall Gramine
+Install Gramine
 ===========

-These instructions explain how to install Gramine.
 Gramine is supported on several versions of Ubuntu.
 Installation instructions for each supported version is listed below.
+Navigate to the instructions for Linux version on your system to install Gramine.

 .. highlight:: sh